gazebosim/gz-tools/README.md

 # Installation

-These instructions are for installing only Ignition Tools.
+These instructions are for installing only Gazebo Tools.
 If you're interested in using all the Ignition libraries, check out this [Ignition installation](https://ignitionrobotics.org/docs/latest/install).

 We recommend following the Binary Installation instructions to get up and running as quickly and painlessly as possible.